learn-co-curriculum/precollege-summer-advanced-web-design-track/day-07/README.md

 </table>

 ## Hints and Hurdles

 + The most difficult part of project ideation is choosing a complex but do-able idea.
 Have the students take some time and talk through all of the steps for their projects before they write any code.
+Have them think about their MVP and how they can add features.
++ Over the next few days, students will be working independently on their projects.
+Keep an eye out for times to deliver mini-culture talks, do improv, etc.